Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It comes diluted with purified water or in sanitizer solutions.
 Typically, to a concentration of 70% to 99% concentration.

-Sanitizers (affiliate link) are commonly made with purified water, glycerine, carborner thickening agent, and fragrance.
-Some hand sanitizers (affiliate link) also have added vitamin E, and aloe Vera.
+Sanitizers (paid link) are commonly made with purified water, glycerine, carborner thickening agent, and fragrance.
+Some hand sanitizers (paid link) also have added vitamin E, and aloe vera.

 Alcohol-based sanitizers can inactivate microbes.
 But a common mistake is relying only on alcohol-based sanitizers to disinfect.